Tabletop Game: Net Runner

 This game provides examples of:

-- Androids Are People, Too: In Android: Netrunner, the Hass-Bioroid faction specialises in AI and Androids.
+- Androids Are People, Too: In Android: Netrunner, the Haas-Bioroid faction specialises in AI and androids.
 In the verse, they're running a PR campaign to get them accepted as people.

-- Big Brother Is Watching: In Android: Netrunner, the NBN faction, besides owning almost all the media, specialises in knowing everything about the runner, which in game mechanics translate in "tags" that allow the corp to cripple the runner.
+- Big Brother Is Watching: In Android: Netrunner, the NBN faction, besides owning almost all the media, specialises in knowing everything about the runner, which in game mechanics translate to "tags," which enable actions the corp can perform to cripple the runner.
 There is even an NBN card named Big Brother.

 - Cast from Hit Points: There are several cards that give the Runner a significant boost, in exchange for unpreventable brain damage.